cucapra/pollen/slow_odgi/README.md

 Given graph.gfa
 ```
 S 1 AAAA
-S 2 TTTT
+S 2 TTT
-S 3 GGGG
+S 3 GGGGCCCC
 P 1+,3+,2+
 L 1 + 3 +
 L 3 + 2 +
 ```
-running `chop` with parameter 3 gives
+running `chop` with parameter `3` gives
 ```
 S 1 AAA
 S 2 A
 S 3 TTT
-S 4 T
+S 4 GGG
-S 5 GGG
+S 5 GCC
-S 6 G
+S 6 CC
-P 1+,2+,5+,6+,2+,3+
+P 1+,2+,4+,5+,6+,3+
-L 1 + 2 +   // new, to bridge the chop
+L 1 + 2 +   // new, to bridge the chop of S1
-L 2 + 5 +   // renumber old link
+L 2 + 4 +   // renumber old link 1+3+
-L 3 + 4 +   // new
+L 4 + 5 +   // new, to bridge the chop of S3
-L 5 + 6 +   // new
+L 5 + 6 +   // new, to bridge the chop of S3
-L 6 + 3 +   // renumber
+L 6 + 3 +   // renumber old link 3+2+
 ```
-Observe that the segments have not only been chopped have also been renumbered continuously, that the paths have been adjusted, and that changes have been made to the links (as marked).
+That is,
+1. Segments that had sequences longer than `3` characters have been chopped, repeatedly if needed.
+2. All segments have been renumbered.
+3. Paths have been adjusted.
+4. Old links have been adjusted and new links added  (for reasons given in the comments).

 #### `crush`
 Given `graph.gfa`